MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 For now, your account team will work with you to stay within your entitlement limit.

-### Our storage usage is over, do we owe a true-up for past months we've been over?
+### Our storage usage is over, do we owe for past months we've been over?

 You won't be billed in arrears for past overage because usage versus entitlements reporting wasn't available in the past.